 Safeguarding Culture at Ampleforth Abbey

 The Ampleforth Abbey Trust is wholly invested in leading and taking responsibility for safeguarding.
 We want to use difficult lessons we have learned from our past to drive improvement and ongoing, meaningful change for the future.

-We have developed Ampleforth’s Safeguarding Charter together with Ampleforth College.
-This joint Charter marks the start of a journey of continuous change where we cannot stand still.
+We have developed Ampleforth’s Safeguarding Charter.
+This Charter marks the start of a journey of continuous change where we cannot stand still.
 In publishing this charter, we invite ongoing comment and a public measure of the actions we take on our commitment to being the best we can possibly be at safeguarding.

 The Charter is a live resource for the monks, staff, trustees and volunteers at the Abbey.
 The eight commitments in the Charter are: